WATER DISPENSER CLOSED DUE TO DROUGHT

-Water in-ground plants in the early morning and water plants in containers in the afternoon.
-Set a timer to remind you that the water is running.
+Some tips for conserving water outside include watering in-ground plants in the early morning and water plants in containers in the afternoon.
 Leave your grass longer when you cut it, this helps to hold in the moisture and slows water evaporation.
 Add mulch around plants to help slow water evaporation.
+Here are a few more tips for conserving water around the home:

 The Town hereby reserves the first priority for the use of its municipal water system for the inhabitants and water users located within the corporate limits of the Town and any additions thereto.
 Accordingly, in times of drought or other water shortage which, in the discretion of the Board of Trustees, threatens the capacity of the Town's water supply system, the Board of Trustees may take the following actions as it may determine best under the circumstances: